MicrosoftDocs/entra-docs/docs/identity/authentication/concept-password-ban-bad.md

 * As this password is under five (5) points, it's rejected.

-Let's look a slightly different example to show how additional complexity in a password can build the required number of points to be accepted.
+Let's look a slightly different example to show how more complexity in a password can build the required number of points to be accepted.
 In the following example scenario, a user changes their password to "ContoS0Bl@nkf9!":

 * After normalization, this password becomes "contosoblankf9!".
 * The matching process finds that this password contains two banned passwords: "contoso" and "blank".